DhruvParthasarathy/redux-starter/Readme.md

 Step1 : Define the action variable in the actionTypes.js file Step2 : Define the action payload in the actions.js file Step3 : Define the action's business logic in the reducer.js file

+# Redux Middleware

+- This is the suggested way to extend Redux with custom functionlality

+- Provides a third-party extension point between dispatching an action, and the moment it reaches the reducer

+- Using middleware for logging, crash reporting, performing async tasks etc

+We will be using the [redux-logger package from npm](https://www.npmjs.com/package/redux-logger)